 The celebration of National Science Day also comprises of screening of science movies, exhibitions relating to the designated theme of the year.
 There are talk shows, radio shows, public speeches, quizzes and debates organised by the various science institutions.
 Students and other scientific minded people can also take part in live projects, research and other scientific demonstrations such as night sky watching.

 The theme for this year

-This year the theme for the National Science Day for 2018 is “Science and Technology for Sustainable Future”.
+The theme for National Science Day 2018 was “Science and Technology for Sustainable Future”.
 The topic is very important for the current situation as we are facing an increased danger of exhausting our perishable resources.

 The focus has shifted to using science and technology towards harnessing renewable energy sources that can help to reduce pollution and prevent the depletion of the limited resources that we have.
 The development and research towards sustainable sciences is the main concern for scientists across the world.